 Derek Lunsford is a bodybuilding competitor who is one of the best in the world in his weight division.
 This is his life story, diet, training regimen, and more.
-In 2021 he won his first 212 Olympia title.
+At the 2022 Mr. Olympia competition, Lunsford made his debut in the Men’s open division and earned a second-place finish.

 |Full Name: Derek Lunsford|